jdhitsolutions/PSScriptTools/README.md

 Runtime         : 40.21:12:01
 ```

-If you run this command within VS Code and specify `-Passthru`, the resulting file will be opened in your editor.

 ### [Write-Detail](docs/Write-Detail.md)

 This command is designed to be used within your functions and scripts to make it easier to write a detailed message that you can use as verbose output.
 The assumption is that you are using an advanced function with a Begin, Process and End scriptblocks.
 You can create a detailed message to indicate what part of the code is being executed.
 The output can be configured to include a datetime stamp or just the time.